COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

+     + [-> 13.0.0] [jmb;1w] [issue #117]
+       Consolidated usage of meta-information undef value
+       > Define iundef (rundef) as the smallest integer (real) which can be represented
+       > Always use iundef for 'undefined' (currently -1 is used in some cases);
+         this requires for all meta-information: (1) consistent translation between GRIB and internal representation, in both directions, (2) for other format, translation from undef to output representation (backward compatibility!), (3) consistent translation from user defined value in internal representation.
      + [-> 13.1.0] [bap;3d] [issue #2]
        Consolidated wind shear operators
        > surface boundaries specified as namelist arguments